Experience Is The True Key To Happiness

 A few years back, author James Hamblin published an article in The Atlantic that ties together some interesting ideas about the source of happiness in our lives.
 The article described some of the recent psychological research connecting true happiness to human experience.

 According to the article, it’s not material possessions that make us happy… it’s our experiences.

 The connection between experience and happiness is the guiding principle here at The Duluth Experience.
 And without a doubt, it’s the central idea at the core of our company mission… connecting our guests to Duluth.
 We’ve built our company on the idea that experience is a major source of happiness in life and allows us to gain a more intimate understanding of the world.

 The Atlantic article summarizes some interesting research on the source of happiness.
 The findings indicate that people who spend money on experiences tend to be much happier than those who spend their cash on material possessions.
 Anticipation, they suggest, drives happiness and the psychological benefits of spending money on experience accrues before the purchase has been made, during the experience, and afterwards.

 In other words, happiness derived from experience has a much longer-lasting effect that the brief happiness created by the consumption of “things”.

-According to the article, experiential purchases tend to be associated with identity, connection, and social cohesion.
-Looking back on purchases made, experiences make people happier than do possessions and they provide a stronger social connection to others – those who have shared the experience and those who gain a sense of happiness from hearing about the experience.
+According to the article, experiences tend to be more associated with identity, connection, and social cohesion.
+Looking back on purchases made, experiences make people happier than possessions and they provide a stronger social connection to others – those who have shared the experiences with you and those who have gained a sense of happiness from hearing about the experience.
 And don’t get me started on the happiness created when sharing stories of your epic adventures… that’s priceless.

 These solid, exciting connections link to other memories in the brain and help connect our experiences together in a meaningful way.
 In the end these experiences help us gain a deeper understanding of the world and our place in it.